kubernetes/community/github-management/kubernetes-repositories.md

 ## SIG repositories

-SIG repositories serve as temporary homes for SIG-sponsored experimental projects or prototypes of new core functionality, or as permanent homes for SIG-specific tools.
+SIG repositories serve as temporary homes for SIG-sponsored experimental projects or prototypes of new core functionality, or as permanent homes for SIG-specific projects and tools.

 ### Goals